Overview

 Why Electrical and Electronic Engineering at LSBU?

-4th in London for Student Satisfaction in Electrical and Electronic Engineering (Complete University Guide by subject, 2025).
+- 2nd in the UK for Student Satisfaction in Electrical and Electronic Engineering (Complete University Guide by subject, 2026).

 Course Accreditations